Dalhart, Texas: Geography

 Dalhart is located in northwestern Texas.
 According to the United States Census Bureau, the city has a total area of 12.4 sqkm, of which 0.03 sqkm, or 0.21%, is covered by water.

 Dalhart sits in the Southern Great Plains and is heavily impacted by its agriculture industry.
-Dalhart is approximately 70 miles northwest of Amarillo, the nearest city that has a population over 100,000.
+Dalhart is about 70 miles northwest of Amarillo, the nearest city that has a population over 100,000.

-Dalhart sits at the intersection of U.S. Highways 54, 87 and 385.
+Dalhart sits at the intersection of U.S. Highways 54, 87, and 385.
 Two miles south of Dalhart is the former Rita Blanca State Park, site of Rita Blanca Canyon, now maintained by the City of Dalhart.
 It is 1,680 acres, plus the 160 acres of Lake Rita Blanca, on Rita Blanca Creek.
 The park has playground equipment and hiking/biking/riding trails.
-The city has added a Lake Center at which guests can check-out various items such as bicycles, board games, fishing poles and tackle, golf discs, and more.
+The city has added a Lake Center at which guests can check out various items, such as bicycles, board games, fishing poles and tackle, golf discs, and more.

 Dalhart is located closer to six other state capitals than to Texas' capital of Austin.
 In surface mileage (over major highways), Dalhart is 570 mi from Austin, but is 261 mi from Santa Fe, New Mexico, 313 mi from Oklahoma City, Oklahoma, 348 mi from Denver, Colorado, 448 mi from Cheyenne, Wyoming, 461 mi from Topeka, Kansas, and 544 mi from Lincoln, Nebraska.

 Climate

 Dalhart experiences a semiarid climate (Köppen BSk) with cool, dry winters and hot summers.
 The average annual rainfall of less than 17 in strongly influences both Dalhart's ecological climate and agricultural practices, especially center-pivot irrigation.

-Since records began in 1948, the hottest temperature in Dalhart has been 110 F on June 26, 2011, and the coldest −21 F on January 4, 1959.
-On average, 65 afternoons each year will reach or top 90 F, 133.8 mornings will fall to or below freezing, 10.1 afternoons will fail to top freezing, and two mornings will fall to or below 0 F, giving a hardiness zone of 6b to 7a.
-The hottest complete month has been July 2011 with a mean maximum of 99.81 F and the coldest January 1963 with a mean minimum of 7.55 F. The wettest calendar year has been 1985 with 28.03 in and the driest 2011 with only 6.04 in.
+Since records began in 1948, the hottest temperature in Dalhart has been 110 F on June 26, 2011, and the coldest was −21 F on January 4, 1959.
+On average, 65 afternoons each year reach or top 90 F, 133.8 mornings fall to or below freezing, 10.1 afternoons fail to top freezing, and two mornings fall to or below 0 F, giving a hardiness zone of 6b to 7a.
+The hottest complete month has been July 2011, with a mean maximum of 99.81 F and the coldest was January 1963 with a mean minimum of 7.55 F. The wettest calendar year has been 1985 with 28.03 in and the driest was 2011 with only 6.04 in.